ICHEC-learn/python-hpc/_episodes/03-numba.md

 ## Mandelbrot example

-Let's now create an example of the Mandelbrot set, this version more suited to a Julia set in reality.
-We won't go into full details on what is going on in the code, but there is a `while` loop in the `kernel` function that is causing this to be slow.
+Let's now create an example of the Mandelbrot set, or strictly speaking, a Julia set in reality.
+We won't go into full details on what is going on in the code, but there is a `while` loop in the `kernel` function that is causing this to be slow as well as a couple of `for` loops in the `compute_mandel_py` function.

 ~~~
 import numpy as np